The best hotels in Albufeira

 If you do want the nightlife, stay in the Old Town or Areias de São João and the Strip is a 5-10 minute walk.
 The best approach is to use it as a destination, not live on top of it.
 Kiss nightclub and The Garden Bar are the two places that actually have a decent sound system if you want to dance.

-Albufeira's best neighborhoods
+Albufeira's best hotel regions

 Old Town is where you feel the real pulse of Albufeira, but Praia da Falésia and Santa Eulalia are where the best hotels actually are.
 If you're here for the beach and quality sleep, head east.